 Specialized Services and Referrals through Partnerships with Local Healthcare Providers

-Thanks to the generosity of many professional volunteers, the VSFC is able to offer specialized onsite services to patients.
-An endocrinologist volunteer treats the VSFC’s roughly 250 diabetic patients on a regular basis.
+Thanks to the generosity of many professional volunteers, the VSC is able to offer specialized onsite services to patients.
+An endocrinologist volunteer treats the VSC’s diabetic patients on a regular basis.
 Licensed social workers and licensed physical therapists volunteer their time treating patients who have been referred for care, a dermatologist volunteers to treat specialized needs, and a podiatrist volunteer treats those who require specialized foot care.
-For patients requiring additional medical care beyond the scope of what can be provided at the VSFC, patients are referred to over fifty local specialists who provide either free or reduced-cost care to VSFC patients.
-The VSFC is thankful to these medical professionals whose expertise and compassion allow us to provide patients with the full range of healthcare.
+For patients requiring additional medical care beyond the scope of what can be provided at the VSC, patients are referred to over fifty local specialists who provide either free or reduced-cost care to VSC patients.
+The VSC is thankful to these medical professionals whose expertise and compassion allow us to provide patients with the full range of healthcare.
 BACK TO TOP

 Laboratory and Radiology Services through Partnerships with Local Healthcare Providers

-Working with healthcare partners in the community, the VSFC is able to provide high-quality, comprehensive care to patients.
-The VSFC offers onsite laboratory services to patients through a valuable partnership with the Cleveland Clinic Wooster whereby CCW processes laboratory tests at no charge, saving the VSFC tens of thousands of dollars each year.
-Aultman Orrville Hospital and Wooster Community Hospital each provide x-rays to VSFC patients free of charge to patients who meet their HCAP requirements, Radiology Services of Canton reads x-rays free of charge for most patients.
-The VSFC is extremely grateful for these generous arrangements, which save both the VSFC and its patients an enormous amount of money.
+Working with healthcare partners in the community, the VSC is able to provide high-quality, comprehensive care to patients.
+The VSC offers onsite laboratory services to patients through a valuable partnership with the Cleveland Clinic Wooster whereby CCW processes laboratory tests at no charge, saving the VSFC tens of thousands of dollars each year.
+Aultman Orrville Hospital and Wooster Community Hospital each provide x-rays free of charge or at a reduced fee to patients who meet their HCAP requirements, Radiology Services of Canton reads x-rays free of charge for most patients.
+The VSC is extremely grateful for these generous arrangements, which save both the VSC and its patients an enormous amount of money.
 BACK TO TOP

-The VSFC believes that to provide responsible care, patients must not only be diagnosed and educated, but also be given access to free or inexpensive medications.
-The VSFC obtains medications for its patients from several sources.
-Nearly half of the medications that the VSFC stores in its secure dispensary are purchased at cost from Wooster Community Hospital.
+The VSC believes that to provide responsible care, patients must not only be diagnosed and educated, but also be given access to free or inexpensive medications.
+The VSC obtains medications for its patients from several sources.
+Nearly half of the medications that the VSC stores in its secure dispensary are purchased at cost from Wooster Community Hospital.
 Several pharmaceutical representatives regularly donate medication samples, and many of the medical providers who volunteer also donate their offices’ pharmaceutical samples.
-Through pharmaceutical companies’ patient assistance programs, the VSFC obtains many higher-priced medications free of charge for specific patients with chronic health conditions.
+Through pharmaceutical companies’ patient assistance programs, the VSC obtains many higher-priced medications free of charge for specific patients with chronic health conditions.
 BACK TO TOP

-Another source of free medications is the drug repository program whereby the VSFC receives unused medications from nursing homes via wholesale pharmaceutical distributor OmniCare of Wadsworth, which assures the quality of the medications.
+Another source of free medications is the drug repository program whereby the VSC receives unused medications from nursing homes via wholesale pharmaceutical distributor OmniCare of Wadsworth, which assures the quality of the medications.

-Rarely, when a VSFC patient is prescribed a medication that is not obtainable from any of the above sources, s/he is given either a voucher for a patient to obtain necessary medication from a local pharmacy or a prescription which s/he must get filled and pay for.
-This situation occurs less than 10% of the time, and VSFC medical providers are encouraged to write prescriptions for lower-cost medications whenever possible.
-By providing patients with easy access to their medications, the VSFC helps keep them healthy so they can lead productive lives.
+When a VSC patient is prescribed a medication that is not obtainable from any of the above sources, s/he may be given either a voucher to obtain necessary medication from a local pharmacy or a prescription which s/he must get filled and pay for.
+By providing patients with easy access to their medications, the VSC helps keep them healthy so they can lead productive lives.
 BACK TO TOP

 Collaboration with Local Human Service Organizations